Engineering

 EGR 254 : Mechanics of Materials and Structures

-In this course, the concepts of stress and strain caused by tensile, compression, shear and bending forces and the associated material behavior are studied.
+In this capstone course, the concepts of stress and strain caused by tensile, compression, shear and bending forces and the associated material behavior are studied.
 Classical and computer methods are used to analyze beams, trusses, and structures.
-Students also study torsion, column action and the strength of bolted and welded joints.
+Students also study centroids, centers of gravity, moments of inertia, torsion, column action and the strength of bolted and welded joints.
 The design of structural members made of wood, steel, and reinforced concrete is introduced.
 In the laboratory, students perform testing techniques used to analyze the mechanical properties of materials and evaluate structures.
 Prerequisite: EGR 251.
 Three lecture hours and three laboratory hours per week.
 Instructional Support Fee applies.

 Credits